-In this article, Football Devils presents the list of the world’s biggest football stadiums by capacity.
+In this article, Football Devils presents the list of the world’s biggest football stadiums by capacity in the year 2023.

 10. Lusail Iconic Stadium – 80,000

 Lusail Iconic Stadium or simply Lusail Stadium is the biggest stadium in Qatar which is located in Lusail.
 It was built in April 2021 and opened on 22 November 2021 with a seating capacity of 80,000.
-The stadium will host the final game of the 2022 FIFA World Cup.
+The stadium hosted the final game of the 2022 FIFA World Cup.

-Lusail Iconic Stadium will host ten matches during the 2022 FIFA World Cup, including the final.
-Like the other stadiums planned for the 2022 World Cup, the Lusail Stadium will be cooled using solar power and have a zero carbon footprint.
+Lusail Iconic Stadium hosted ten matches during the 2022 FIFA World Cup, including the final.
+Like the other stadiums planned for the 2022 World Cup, the Lusail Stadium is cooled using solar power and has a zero carbon footprint.

 The stadium conversion procurement process began in 2014.
 HBK Contracting (HBK) and China Railway Construction Corporation collaborated to construct the stadium (CRCC).
 HBK Engineering W L L was in charge of the MEP work.
 The construction of this amazing modern architecture began on 11 April 2017 and it was built in April 2021.